SEASON 103 | 2022-2023

 All individual tickets for non-members to any Theatre Jacksonville production will be $28 and will be offered on a show-by-show basis.
 Again, there is no guarantee that individual tickets will always be available.

-Current Theatre policy requires that MASKS ARE WORN CORRECTLY the entire time you visit the playhouse.
+Masks are recommended the entire time you visit the playhouse.
 From entrance to exit.

 Classic in San Marco